Rexios80/puby/README.md

 Run pub commands for all sub projects in the current directory recursively

 ## Features
-- Supports all pub commands
+- Supports all project-level pub commands
 - Determines if a project uses dart or flutter automatically
 - Convenience shortcuts for common dart/flutter commands
 - Combined exit code for use in CI